 The enhanced photolysis of carbonyl nitrates from isoprene is implemented according to Barnes et al. (1993) and Müller et al. (2014).
-The enhancement is applied to the J-values of nitrooxyacetone (NOA), nitrooxyacetaldehyde (NO3CH2CHO), lumped nitrates of methyl ethyl ketone (LMEKNO3), nitrates of MVK and MACR and unsaturated C5-nitrooxyaldehyde from the isoprene + NO3 reaction.
+The enhancement is applied to the photolysis rate coefficients (j values) of nitrooxyacetone (NOA), nitrooxyacetaldehyde (NO3CH2CHO), lumped nitrates of methyl ethyl ketone (LMEKNO3), nitrates of MVK (methyl vinyl ketone) and MACR, and unsaturated C5nitrooxyaldehyde from the isoprene + NO3 reaction.

 Keto-enol tautomerization of aldehydes induced by light absorption is implemented based on data for acetaldehyde (Clubb et al., 2012).
-The enols are in equilibrium with the corresponding aldehydes by HCOOH-catalysis (da Silva, 2010).
-Formic

-20 acid is then produced upon reaction of the enols with OH similarly to the simplest enol (So et al., 2014).
+The enols are in equilibrium with the corresponding aldehydes by HCOOH catalysis (da Silva, 2010).
+Formic acid is then produced upon reaction of the enols with OH similarly to the simplest enol (So et al., 2014).
 Vinyl alcohol is also produced in the photolysis of propanal.

-HPALD and PACALD photolysis is according to Peeters et al. (2014) and Jenkin et al. (2015) and the subsequent photolysis of the resulting carbonyl enols (HVMK and HMAC) is treated according to Nakanishi et al. (1977) and Messaadia et al. (2015).
-Nitrophenols undergo photolysis yielding HONO, according to Bejan et al. (2006) and Chen et al. (2011), and assumed
+Photolysis of HPALDs is according to Peeters et al. (2014) and Jenkin et al. (2015) and the subsequent photolysis of the resulting carbonyl enols HVMK (hydroxy vinyl methyl ketone) and HMAC (3-hydroxy-2-methyl-acrolein) is treated according to Nakanishi et al. (1977) and Messaadia et al. (2015).

-25 co-products being cyclic ketenes.
-However, the OH-formation channel (Cheng et al., 2009; Vereecken et al., 2016) is not implemented.
+Nitrophenols undergo photolysis yielding HONO, according to Bejan et al. (2006) and Chen et al. (2011), and assumed co-products being cyclic ketenes.
+However, the OHformation channel (Cheng et al., 2009; Vereecken et al., 2016) is not implemented.

-Conjugated unsaturated dialdehydes like butenedial and 2-methyl-butenedial from isoprene and aromatics oxidations undergo photolysis based on Xiang et al. (2007) and the MCM.
-Only the major channel, CO loss, is considered, and the J-values are scaled with $J(NO_2)$.
-The ketenes from photolysis of PACALDs, conjugated unsaturated dialdehydes and nitrophenols un-
+Conjugated unsaturated dialdehydes (like butenedial and 2-methyl-butenedial resulting from the oxidation of isoprene and aromatics) undergo photolysis based on Xiang et al. (2007) and MCM.
+Only the major channel, CO loss, is considered, and the j values are scaled with $j(NO_2)$.
+The ketenes from photolysis of hydroperoxyacetyl-conjugated unsaturated aldehydes from isoprene, conjugated unsaturated dialdehydes and nitrophenols undergo photodissociation yield-